con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rdo rje 'bebs pa 'bebs pa che/ /
 > mig brgya pa ste rdo rje'i mig /

-With frightening eyes like a vajra ablaze,
+With eyes most dreadful like a blazing vajra,
 With hair that's like a vajra set alight,
-Great entering, making the vajra enter,
+Great entering,[^73-1] the entry of the vajra,
 With eyes like vajras, with a hundred eyes, (73)

+[^73-1]: Here 'entering' (Skt. *āveśa*, Tib. *'bebs pa*) can be understood in the sense of 'empowerment', 'blessing', or 'possession'.

 * VV: vajralocana = he who has two vajra-like eyes.